-Effective in April 2012, the FIEA was amended and the English-language disclosure rules under which foreign companies may file English language versions of certain securities filing documents including the SRS in Japan by substantially utilising their English-language disclosure documents from their home country or any other foreign country was expanded.
-Before this amendment, English-language disclosure was available under certain conditions for continuous disclosure documents, however, was not allowed for the SRS.
+Effective in April 2012, the FIEA was amended and the English-language disclosure rules, under which foreign companies may file English-language versions of certain securities filing documents including the SRS in Japan by substantially utilising their English-language disclosure documents from their home country or any other foreign country, were expanded.
+Before this amendment, English-language disclosure was available under certain conditions for continuous disclosure documents, but was not allowed for the SRS.

 Effective in 2008, the FIEA was amended to establish the legal framework for a market for professional investors.
 More specifically, a new private placement, namely the specified investors private placement, was introduced together with certain requirements to provide information relating to the issuer and the security.
-The TSE created a new market named the Tokyo Pro-Bond Market for trading of bonds using this legal framework.
-As of February 2017, there are approximately 20 issuers listed on the Tokyo Pro-Bond Market.
+The TSE created a new market named the TOKYO PROBOND Market for trading of bonds using this legal framework.
+As of February 2018, there are approximately 20 issuers listed on the TOKYO PRO-BOND Market.